 The DAM’s Creative-in-Residence program offers a unique opportunity to take inspiration from on-view exhibitions and collections while working with visitors from around the world.
-Utilize DAM visitors as a resource, collaborator, point of inspiration, or active participant in a project that you create in the museum environment.
-The first two months of the residency are dedicated to ideating, experimenting, and exploring–both ideas and materials.
-The subsequent months will focus on implementing your creative project, working with DAM visitors, and presenting a culminating moment.
+Residents are able to utilize DAM visitors as a resource, collaborator, point of inspiration, or active participant in a project they create from the ground-up.

 Native Arts Artist-in-Residence

-The Native Arts Artist-in-Residence program is an 8-month residency that explores contemporary Indigenous perspectives through the creative process.
-The studio, which is situated within the Indigenous Arts of North America Galleries, provides artists with an opportunity to develop their work alongside DAM visitors through a series of public engagement experiences.
+The DAM’s Native Arts Artist-in-Residence program explores contemporary Indigenous perspectives through the creative process.
+Each year, the residency provides artists with an opportunity to research the DAM’s collection and develop their work alongside DAM visitors.

-Untitled: Creative Fusions is a collaboration with local artists and creatives to create an evening full of events, performances, experimentation, and one-of-a-kind experiences.
+Untitled: Artist Takeover is a collaboration with local artists and creatives to create an evening full of events, performances, experimentation, and one-of-a-kind experiences.
 Throughout the night, artists will showcase their work while providing a hands-on and engaging atmosphere.